 - 1 cup dried fruit.
 Any kind you like, although if you eating low on the carb scale you should avoid any dried fruit with sugar added to it or a very sugary dry fruit.
 If using larger dried fruit like apricots, prunes or figs make sure you chop them into small pieces.
 You can add blueberries, cranberries and strawberries whole.

-- ¼ cup erythritol and monk fruit sweetener (or any keto-friendly sweetener)
+- ¼ cup erythritol and monk fruit sweetener.
+Or use any keto-friendly sweetener of your choice.

 How to make vegan keto low carb granola